kaunel85/ong-bylaws/bylaws.md

 -------------------------------
 21. The Chapter officers will report bi-weekly to the Vice-President.
 The Vice-President will provide an update to the Executive Committee on any meetings held with officers.

 22. If a Member is neglecting his duties as an officer, their position will be reviewed.
-The procedure of a Position Review is as follows:
+The procedure of a position review is as follows:
     1. Any Active Member may call for a position review of any officer by presenting their case to the Executive Committee.
 The Executive Committee will then recommend a Position Review with a 66% vote.
     2. The officer under review will then appear before the Executive Committee to review their standing with regard to their position held.
-    3. This information will then be presented to The Chapter by the Vice President at the next chapter meeting.
+    3. This information will then be presented to The Chapter by the Vice-President at the next chapter meeting.
     4. After hearing the information The Chapter will then vote to decide if the Member should be removed from their position.
 A vote of 66% of the Active Members in attendance is required to remove any officer from his position.
-    5. In the case that an Executive Officer is presented for review, the same process as outlined above will occur with the Judicial Committee taking the place of the Executive Committee, and the Warden taking the place of the Vice President.
+    5. In the case that an Executive Officer is presented for review, the same process as outlined above will occur with the Judicial Committee taking the place of the Executive Committee, and the Warden taking the place of the Vice-President.

-23. Each Officer will keep an officer resource binder prepared and updated by the vice president in either hard or soft copy, containing a copy of each of the following:
+23. Each Officer will keep an officer resource binder prepared and updated by the Vice-President in hard and soft copy, containing a copy of each of the following:
     1. The updated Chapter Bylaws
-    2. The Constitution and General Statutes of PDT
+    2. *The Constitution and General Statutes of Phi Delta Theta*
-    3. Risk Management Policies
+    3. *Risk Management Policies of Phi Delta Theta*
-    4. Statements of Responsibilities
+    4. The office's Statements of Responsibilities
-    5. Previous year’s Transition Reports
+    5. All previous years' Transition Reports
     6. An outline of the budget for their specific position
     7. An area for notes, suggestions, and comments
-    8. “Robert’s Rules At A Glance”
+    8. *Robert’s Rules At A Glance*
-    9. Chapter goals and position goals
+    9. Chapter goals for this year and position goals for the current and previous years
-    10. Chapter Greatness Checklist
+    10. *Chapter Greatness Checklist*
     11. GHQ Officer Manuals
     12. Additional Officer Specific Material

 24. At each meeting each officer will provide a verbal report of his past weeks accomplishments and future plans.

-25. At the beginning of each academic term, all officers will complete and Officers Goals and Objectives Form and submit it to the Executive Committee prior to the second meeting of the academic term.
+25. At the beginning of each academic term, all officers will produces goals for their term and optionally a revised statement of responsibility and submit it to the Executive Committee prior to the second meeting of the academic term.

-26. Officers will submit a Transition Report to the Executive Committee prior to vacating their office.
+26. Officers will submit a transition report to the Executive Committee prior to vacating their office.

-27. The length of term for each officer shall be one calendar year, as defined as March to March excepting the President and Vice President who's terms are defined November to November, unless otherwise decided by a vote of 66% of the Active Chapter.
+27. The length of term for each officer shall be one calendar year, as defined as March to March excepting the President and Vice-President who's terms are defined November to November, unless otherwise decided by a vote of 66% of the Active Chapter.

 28. No officer shall receive payment for his duties or service.

 ARTICLE IV: ELECTIONS
 ---------------------
 29. Officer elections shall take place no later than the first chapter meeting in March.
-Presidential and Vice-Presidential elections shall take place no later than the Second chapter meeting in November.
-Installations shall occur no earlier than two (2) weeks after the elections and no later than the last meeting of the current academic term.
+Presidential and Vice-Presidential elections shall take place no later than the second chapter meeting in November.
+Installations shall occur no earlier than two weeks after the elections and no later than the last meeting of the current academic term.

-30. Nominations for President and Vice President will open two (2) chapter meetings prior to the election date.
-Nominations for all other officers will be open for one (1) chapter meetings prior to the election date.
+30. Nominations for President and Vice-President will open two chapter meetings prior to the election date.
+Nominations for all other officers will be open for one chapter meetings prior to the election date.
 Nominations will be open until they are closed to begin election procedure.

 31. The nomination process will be as follows: A nomination is made and seconded by members in chapter or submitted to a member of the Executive Committee.
 The nomination must be accepted by the nominee.
 There is no limitation to how many nominations may be submitted throughout the nomination period.

 32. Self-nominations are permitted in chapter or in submission to the Executive Committee.

-33. In order to be eligible to proceed to the election stage for a position in addition to The Code Statute 113.1, a Member must meet the following criteria:
+33. In order to be eligible to proceed to the election stage for a position in addition to The Code Section 113.1, a Member must meet the following criteria:
     1. Be in good financial standing with the chapter
     2. Have posted an average GPA of 5 or better during the two semesters leading up to the elections.
-       1. If two semesters’ McMaster transcripts are not available, the Active Member’s High School or equivalent transcripts can take their place.
+       1. If two semesters’ McMaster transcripts are not available, transcripts from the Active Member’s most recent academic institution.
        2. In the event the member was on a co-op work term, his most recent transcripts will be used.
+    3. Have fewer than 2 unexcused absences from regular meetings in the current academic term as stated in Section 19.3.
-    3. If an Active Member is not eligible for Elections as determined by the above he must be informed before any election date even if he is not currently nominated.
+    4. If an Active Member is not eligible for Elections as determined by the above he must be informed before any election date even if he is not currently nominated.
 This is such that he may maintain privacy and decline nominations or prepare an appeal.
 He may appeal his case to either the Executive Committee or the Active Chapter at the choice of the Member.
        1. The Active Member may only appeal his case to either the Executive Committee or the Active Chapter.
 The decision of the chosen body is final.
        2. In the case of an appeal to the Executive Committee, a majority vote of the Executive Committee is required to allow the Active Member to proceed to the balloting stage.
        3. In the case of an appeal to the Active Chapter, a two thirds (2/3) vote in favour of the motion is required to allow the Active Member to proceed to the balloting stage.